 I am no stranger to fat.
 When I started college, I gained the infamous freshman fifteen . . . and then the sophomore seven or eight.
 On my smaller frame, this was definitely noticeable.
 I tried every diet or weight loss miracle I came across, including one that had me eating peanut butter for every meal and one that had me eating basically nothing.
 Of course, neither of these worked.
 I’d give up almost every day and then gorge myself silly, treating myself one last time because my new diet would “start tomorrow.”
 This went on for several years.
 You may have a similar story, but the main reason you’re here is that you want to get rid of back fat.

 When I tell you that you’ll need to lose overall body fat to get rid of back fat, believe me — I know that’s not always easy.
 However, it is possible.
+The good news is that it tends to be subcutaneous fat, the kind that sits right below your skin.
+When you burn fat, you should see a visible reduction in this type of fat.
 The most important thing to remember as you work on reducing body fat is to be gentle with yourself.
 My struggle with weight began to turn around when I stopped putting so much pressure on myself (and stopped eating so much darn peanut butter).
 Be patient, and you’ll be able to make lifestyle changes that stick.
 Then you can focus on the specific ways to get rid of that stubborn back fat.

 Lose Weight: Calories Count

-The average female needs 1600 – 1800 calories a day, and the average male needs 2000 – 2200, but unfortunately too many of us take in way more than this.
+The average female needs 1600 – 1800 calories a day, and the average male needs 2000 – 2200 (you can perhaps get by with your if you exercise regularly), but unfortunately too many of us take in way more than this.
 Here are some easy ways to cut your calorie intake:

 - At a restaurant, split an entree or order an appetizer; it will usually be more than enough food.